tnagler/RcppThread/README.md

 ## Automatic override of `std::cout` and `std::thread`

-By default, RcppThread overrides all occurences of `std::cout` and `std::thread` with calls to `RcppThread::Rcout` and `RcppThread::Thread` (provided that the RcppThread headers are included first).
-To deactivate this feature, use
+There are preprocessor options to replace all occurences of `std::cout` and `std::thread` with calls to `RcppThread::Rcout` and `RcppThread::Thread` (provided that the RcppThread headers are included first).
+To enable this, use
 ```
-#define RCPPTHREAD_OVERRIDE_COUT 0    // no std::cout override
+#define RCPPTHREAD_OVERRIDE_COUT 1    // std::cout override
-#define RCPPTHREAD_OVERRIDE_THREAD 0  // no std::thread override
+#define RCPPTHREAD_OVERRIDE_THREAD 1  // std::thread override
 ```
 before including the RcppThread headers.